 The one gallon fuel tank will keep you running power for 4.7 hours at a half load capacity.
 This is a great ratio compared to other inverter generators on the market.
 This model is not California CARB compliant, though.
 So, you do not want to purchase this generator is you live or plan to operate this unit in that state.

 Customers report this generator as a very quiet alternative to a noisy conventional generator.
 The manufacturer website does not publicize the decibel rating.
 This is commonly due to the fact that decibels can be measured in various ways.
 So, they won’t commit to any one rating, but consumers report this model operates just over 60dB.
-This volume level is quiet enough to talk over.
+This volume level is quiet enough to talk over, making it one of the best quiet generators on the market today.

 The block design is no accident, the Champion 73536i was built for expansion.
 Rugged and stable, the second unit can be stacked on top of it and cabled to run in parallel.
 This allows you the capability to generate more power when necessary.
 It can do so without requiring you to run the larger setup when you don’t need it.